Atharv1604/SupplyChainOptimization/README.md

 # SupplyChainOptimization

+Welcome to the Supply Chain Optimization Project!
 This project aims to optimize supply chain operations by predicting the risk of late deliveries.
 By leveraging machine learning models, we can identify orders that are at high risk of delays, allowing businesses to take proactive measures to mitigate these risks and optimize their supply chain processes.

+The project utilizes machine learning to predict late deliveries in a supply chain context.
+By identifying high-risk orders, businesses can implement strategies to prevent delays and enhance the efficiency of their supply chain operations.

 1.Data Preprocessing: Pyspark is used for data handling and preprocessing